newrelic/k8s-metadata-injection/README.md

 $ kubectl patch mutatingwebhookconfiguration newrelic-metadata-injection-cfg --type='json' -p "[{'op': 'replace', 'path': '/webhooks/0/clientConfig/caBundle', 'value':'${caBundle}'}]"
 ```

-#### Certificate rotation
+### Certificate rotation

 **Important**: the webhook server has a file watcher pointed at the secret's folder that will trigger a certificate reload whenever anything is created or modified inside the secret.
-This allows easy certificate rotation with an update of the TLS secret that is created by running:
+This allows easy certificate rotation with an update of the TLS secret.
+The following snippet is an example of updating the TLS secret with a new server certificate (the key stays the same):

 ```bash
 $ namespace=default # Change the namespace here if you also changed it in the yaml files.